Geometric Inverse Semigroup Theory: a note on the Milnor-Schwarz Lemma for inverse monoids: Introduction

-In order to do geometric inverse semigroup theory, we then restrict to actions by $1$-Lipschitz maps on presheaves of geodesic metric spaces (see \Cref{defn:action}).
-In this framework there are natural analogues of the notions of properness and coboundedness, which we defer to \Cref{defn:proper_and_cobounded} below.
-We now state our main theorem, which recovers the usual Schwarz-Milnor lemma for groups: \begin{thmintro} Let $S$ be an inverse monoid, with identity element $1$, and $(X, E(S),p)$ be a presheaf of geodesic metric spaces.
-If $S$ acts on $X$ properly and coboundedly then: \begin{enumerate} \item There exists a finite, quasi-generating set $\mathcal{M}\subseteq S$. \item There exists $x_1\in X_1$ such that, if $d_{\mathcal{M}}$ is the Cayley metric associated to $\mathcal{M}$, the orbit map $(S,d_{\mathcal{M}})\to X$ sending $s\in S$ to $x_1\cdot s$ is an order-preserving quasi-isometry. \end{enumerate} \end{thmintro}
+In order to do geometric inverse semigroup theory, we then restrict to (right) actions by $1$-Lipschitz maps on presheaves of geodesic metric spaces (see \Cref{defn:action}).
+For reasons that we clarify below, we also assume the inverse semigroup admits an identity element, which makes it an \emph{inverse monoid}.
+In this framework there are natural generalisations of the notions of properness and coboundedness, which restrict to the usual notions in the group setting; we defer to \Cref{defn:proper_and_cobounded} below for details.
+We now state our main theorem, which recovers the usual Milnor-Schwarz lemma for groups: \begin{thmintro} Let $S$ be an inverse monoid, with identity element $1$, and $(X, E(S),p)$ be a presheaf of geodesic metric spaces.
+If $S$ acts on $X$ properly and coboundedly then: \begin{enumerate} \item There exists a finite, quasi-generating set $\mathcal{M}\subseteq S$. \item There exists $x_1\in X$ such that $p(x_1)=1$ and, if $d_{\mathcal{M}}$ is the Cayley metric associated to $\mathcal{M}$, the orbit map $(S,d_{\mathcal{M}})\to X$ sending $s\in S$ to $x_1\cdot s$ is an order-preserving quasi-isometry. \end{enumerate} \end{thmintro}